Abandoned & Little-Known Airfields:

 as the site was marked "Abandoned Airport" on the 1964 Phoenix Sectional Chart (according to Chris Kennedy).

-The Hassayampa airfield appeared basically unchanged in a 1996 aerial photo.
+Hassayampa Field appeared basically unchanged in a 1996 aerial photo.

 At some point between 1996-98 a set of storage buildings were built adjacent to the southeast side of the airfield,